Make your Outlook email accessible to people with disabilities

 In this topic

-Best practices for making Outlook email accessible
+Best practices for making Outlook on the web email accessible

 The following table includes key best practices for creating Outlook on the web email that is accessible to people with disabilities.